Plunket Street Meeting House: Independent Episcopal Chapel (1773-1882)

+After Closure

-The legacy of the Plunket Street Meeting House was split between those who went with Morrison and became Presbyterians, and those who stayed independent and eventually became Unitarians, there are records of the meeting house held by the Dublin Unitarian Church.
+The legacy of the Plunket Street Meeting House was split between those who went with Morrison, joined the Union Chapel and became Presbyterians, and in 1918 merged with the Abbey Presbyterian Church on Parnell Square, and those who stayed independent and eventually became Unitarians, there are records of the meeting house held by the Dublin Unitarian Church.

-There were two other similar Independent Chapels in Dublin, one in York Street(Congregationalist) another the Zion Chapel, King's Inns Street.
+There were two other similar Independent Chapels in Dublin, one in York Street (Congregationalist) another the Zion Chapel, King's Inns Street was opened in 1820.